DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 One could only wonder who would made such passage.

 "Human work?
 Or maybe...
 Only foreign gods I guess.
-I remember that elfs and dwarfs tend to build even greater buildings than we're"
+I remember that elves and dwarfs tend to build even greater buildings than we're"

 But this was demons graveyard.
 Foreign gods were sealed in a different place.